 As with most medical conditions, having a healthy, balanced diet is a great prevention technique.
-Eating healthily can help you to avoid other serious conditions such as heart disease, diabetes and forms of cancer.
+Eating healthily can also help you to avoid other serious conditions such as heart disease, diabetes and forms of cancer.

-Examples of food which contain a good source of vitamin D include egg yolks, liver, red meat, oily fish, fortified foods such as fat spreads and dietary supplements.
+Good sources of vitamin D include egg yolks, liver, red meat, oily fish, fortified foods such as fat spreads and dietary supplements.

 No Smoking and Less Drinking